 “Then why don’t you wear a dirndl?”

 I always explained that in the area I come from, nobody wears dirndls.
-I also told them that dirndls are worn in the Alpine regions of Germany, Austria, Italy (South Tirol), and in Switzerland, but not allover Germany.
+I also told them that dirndls are worn in the Alpine regions of Germany, Austria, Italy (South Tyrol), and in Switzerland, but not allover Germany.
 More on the origin of dirndls and bunads.

-There are many Indians in Fairbanks.
-The women show up at parties always in saris, no matter how cold it is outside.
-Thus, people just expect female immigrants to wear ethnic clothes.
+There are many Indian women in Fairbanks who show up at parties always in saris, no matter how cold it is outside.
+Therefore, people expect female immigrants to wear ethnic clothes.
 This expectation is not about singling immigrants out, but about being curious about traditional clothes, cultural diversity, and interest in non-western fashion.
+I was always asked

-Thus, the next time I visited my parents in Germany, I made a trip to Bavaria and bought a dirndl, the one shown in this post.
-When I started wearing it at parties and wore the same dirndl the second time around, two ladies got upset that I wore the same dress again.
+The next time I visited my parents in Germany, I made a trip to Bavaria and bought the dirndl shown here.
+When I wore the same dirndl the second time around, two ladies got upset about the repeat.
 Why?
-Because Indian women never ever do that, and hence, guests were expecting that I would not do it either.
-If I only had know that before, I would have stayed with educating about dirndls.
-Unfortunately, I hadn’t checked my photos from Diwali parties.
-Otherwise I would have realized, they never wore the same sari twice.Clothes tell people who you are without you having to say a word, but sometimes they can't get it right.
-Click To Tweet
+Because Indian women never ever do that.
+Consequently, guests were expecting that I would not do it neither.

 Have you once worn the “wrong” outfit to a party?
 Do you wear the same dress to different parties?
 Do you repeat your outfits?
 Let me know, I am curious.